-The department offers two distinct but interrelated majors – art history and studio art.
+The department offers two distinct but interrelated Bachelor of Arts degrees – art history and studio art.
 The Art History major provides the background for a life-long appreciation of art and the intellectual framework for conducting research in art history.
 The Studio Art major challenges the student to address theory and technique in the making of art.
 With resources such as a subscription to ARTstor digital database, lecture rooms with sophisticated equipment, a darkroom, studios with skylights, and a computer imaging and multimedia laboratory, the department is fully equipped to serve both majors.

 The Art History major explores in chronological sequence the span of Western art within its cultural, philosophical, and historical contexts.
 Special courses on styles, issues, and individuals in Western and non-Western art give a broad overview of the complexity of artistic expressions.
 Proximity to Washington, D.C., Richmond, Baltimore, and New York City, give students first-hand experiences of art works.
 Visiting scholars and artists offer students important networking opportunities, as well as lectures on recent developments in the field.
 In the internship program, students gain valuable experience and career contacts by working in museums and art institutions in the Washington, D.C., and Richmond areas, and beyond.

 Internships are also available and offer students professional experience outside the classroom.
 The Studio Art majors culminate their studies with the capstone course, ARTS 474: Professional Practices in Studio Art and an exhibit in duPont Gallery or by submission of a senior portfolio.